By Mandy Green

 Mandy is the Head Soccer Coach at The University of South Dakota.
 She is also an Author, Speaker, Trainer and Consultant.
 She has posted many useful tools for coaches on her site Busy.Coach

-I’m sure you have either had or will have shortly a conversation with your staff about your priorities and what you want to accomplish for the season.
+I’m sure you have had or a conversation with your staff about your priorities and what you want to accomplish for the season.
 I just did this recently by myself and my list ended up being about 25 things that I wanted to work on.

 After jotting down my initial list, I then met with my staff to review the list and we circled the top five that were most important to us for this season.
 As I expected, we initially struggled to narrow down everything, and it took some time to make a decision on what our top 5 would be.